 Landing, (where you can continue to the beach and Cape Flattery).

 Further north it passes by Starcke

-Homestead and soon after that the road gets smaller.
-It
+Homestead and the turnoff to Starcke boat ramp, and soon after that the road gets graduallly smaller.

 goes along the eastern border of Starcke